If you’re looking for somewhere to see seals in California then you’re in the right place.

 King Harbor in Redondo Beach

-King Harbor in Redondo Beach has its own colony of seals that love to gather in the marina.
+King Harbor in Redondo Beach also has its own colony of seals and sea lions that love to gather in the marina.

-The Portofino Hotel offers their guests a front-row viewing of the seals basking in their natural habitat and also has a gift shop with stuffed seal dolls (complete with a donation to the Marine Mammal Care Center).
+They even have a gift shop with stuffed seal & sea lion dolls (complete with a donation to the Marine Mammal Care Center).

-You can see the seals from the harbor or you could go kayaking and get even closer!
+You can see the animals from the harbor itself or you could go kayaking and get even closer!

 Address: King Harbor, 208 Yacht Club Way, Redondo Beach, CA. 90277

-Check out the seals at King Harbor in the video below:
+Check out the sea lions & seals at King Harbor in the video below:

 Channel Islands National Marine Sanctuary

-Channel Islands National Marine Sanctuary, located off the Santa Barbara coast on the Channel Islands, is home to 3 different species of seals!
+The Channel Islands National Marine Sanctuary, located off the Santa Barbara coast on the Channel Islands, is home to 3 different species of seals as well as sea lions!

-They offer lots of different activities including kayaking, diving and boat trips where you can see lots of wildlife including seals!
+They offer lots of different activities including kayaking, diving and boat trips where you can see lots of wildlife including seals and sea lions.

 Año Nuevo State Park